JellyRollJunior/leet-code-journal/README.md

 * Validate Binary Search Tree
     * Recursive + Iterative solutions are cool!
     * DO NOT READ: Ok thinking about the interative solution, we can do an IN-ORDER traversal using a stack to ensure the BST is valid!
 Smart!
-* Combination Sum
-    * DP -> EXPONENTIAL
-    * USE BACK TRACKING!
-Study this question.
-I can figure out the algorithm to solve it but I can't code it out.
-Need to study this one indepth
-    * REDO REDO REDO

 ### Non Blind 75